Computer service agreements are fascinating arrangements – from a business standpoint, an IT standpoint, and an interpersonal relationship standpoint.

 Start the project plan for each new client during the very first conversation, probably over the phone, when you’re going through basic lead qualification.
 Take more notes when you go out on sales appointments.

 Take even more notes with each client’s first initial proving ground project when you’re helping to distinguish between the good, the bad, and the ugly among their existing IT systems.
-Help new clients set priorities about which kinds of things need to be fixed “yesterday” and which are some things that are nice, but could wait a few weeks, or a few months, or even several months.
+Help new clients set priorities about which kinds of things need to be fixed “yesterday” and which are some nice things, but could wait a few weeks, a few months, or even several months.
 If there’s no in-house IT person, a big part of your value is helping small business clients make those kinds of decisions and prioritize.

 The proactive project plan is an extremely important part of the process.
 When it comes to taking care of all their IT needs, pretty much everything is on the table.
 They really should never hear from you, ”Hey, that’s not my job.”
 It should more be like, “Well, we don’t have someone in-house who can take care of those needs, but let me make a few phone calls and see what I can come up with.
 I think I know someone who knows an expert who would be just perfect for this.”